raimohanska/ourboard/README.md

 ```
 DATABASE_URL          Postgres database URL.
 In Heroku, you can just add the PostgreSQL add on and this variable will be correctly set.
 The free one will get you started.
 ROOT_URL              Root URL used for redirects.
 Use https://<yourdomain>/.
 If you don't have authentication configured or you're actually planning to access your server using the address http://localhost:1337, you can omit this one.
+PORT                  HTTP port that OurBoard should bind.
+Defaults to 1337.
 ```

 HTTPS and TLS related settings: